Geometric Operator Quantum Speed Limit, Wegner Hamiltonian Flow and Operator Growth: An Operator Quantum Speed Limit

 \subsection{Refined speed Limit}

 Suppose we can find a decomposition of $\hat{A}_t$ such that $\hat{A}_t = S + V_t$, where $S$ and $V_t$ stays orthogonal with respect to the metric $\Re\inner{\cdot}{\cdot}$ throughout the evolution.
+This is for example natural to consider when there are symmetries present in the system where one could consider $S$ being a symmetry commuting with the Hamiltonian.
 We then have that the minimal time it takes $V$ to reach the operator $V_\tau$ is smaller or equal to the time it takes $\hat{A}$ to reach $\hat{A}_\tau$.
 We can thus obtain another speed limit by substituting $C(t)$ with $\braked{V}{V_t}$ in \eqref{result1}.
 Using that $S$ and $V_t$ are orthogonal, one can write $\Re\braked{V}{V_t} = \Re C(t) -\norm{S}^2$.
 Our refined speed limit thus takes the form This OQSL is a generalization of \eqref{result1} since we can always trivially consider the case when $S = 0$.
 Also, since $\mathds{1}$ stays invariant throughout the flow generated by the Hamiltonian, we can always consider the choice $S = \braked{\mathds{1}}{A}\mathds{1}$.
 In the particular case when $\braked{\cdot}{\cdot}$ is the Hilbert-Schmidt inner product, this choice of $S$ reduces \eqref{result2} to the speed limit, denoted by $T_\Theta$, in \cite{Campaioli2018}.

 What is worth noting is that the speed limit \eqref{result2} becomes tighter the larger the norm of $S$ is.
 We can understand this from a geometrical perspective.
 The speed limit is saturated whenever the traced-out curve of $V_t$ follows a great circle on the sphere $\S_\norm*{V}$.
 This means that the evolution will be contained in a two-dimensional subspace.
 If we then let $X$ and $Y$ be a pair of orthonormal vectors spanning this subspace, we must have that $V_t/\norm{V} = \cos{\theta(t)}X + \sin{\theta(t)}Y$, where $\theta(t)$ is some real-valued function of $t$.\footnote{In fact, if we choose $X$ and $Y$ so that $X = V$, then $\theta$ is the angle between $V$ and $V_t$ and is given by $\theta(t) = \arccos(\Re\frac{ C(\tau)-\norm{S}^2}{C(0)-\norm{S}^2})$.} Given that $S$ is non-zero, the corresponding curve of $\hat{A}$ must then be situated on an effective Bloch sphere spanned by the operators $X$, $Y$ and $S$.\footnote{We emphasize that the operators $S$, $X$ and $Y$ are orthogonal with respect to $\Re\inner{\cdot}{\cdot}$ and not necessarily the Hilbert-Schmidt inner product.} More explicitly, we have that $\hat{A} = \norm{V}\cos{\theta(t)}X + \norm{V}\sin{\theta(t)}Y + S$ will trace out a curve following a circle centered at $S$ (see figure \ref{sphere1}).